iamMAHAM/Todo_list/README.md

 Tasks in localstorage are more priority

-the program will it first !
+the program will check it first !

 * if there is tasks on localstorage
    * it will erase current ./tasks/tasks.json file with localstorage content